 - Bake at 350° F for 50 minutes.

 - Allow it to cool in the loaf pan for about 15 minutes before taking it out and then an additional 25-30 minutes before slicing.
-(This allows it to slice perfectly).
+(This allows it to set and slice perfectly).

 - Top with my homemade vegan cream cheese frosting! (optional)

-If you want a great vegan pumpkin muffin recipe, make sure to check out my recipe.
+Use my vegan pumpkin muffin recipe, for perfect vegan pumpkin muffins.
 There are a few significant changes that I make between the pumpkin bread and muffins that make a big difference like the flax egg, bake temperature, and bake time.

-Yes, allow the bread to cool completely and then wrap it in plastic wrap or another airtight container.
-Freeze up to 3 months.
+Freezing: Allow the bread to cool completely and then wrap it in plastic wrap or another airtight container.
+Freeze the pumpkin bread for up to 3 months.